Bank of America® Travel Rewards credit card review

 The Bank of America Travel Rewards card is a good choice for frequent travelers who value flexibility.
 You’ll be able to book travel with any provider and receive a statement credit after the fact, so you won’t have to deal with blackout dates or travel restrictions.
 You’ll also be able to use your points to cover a wide range of travel purchases from aquarium tickets to hotel stays.

 If you don’t want to pay any annual fees, this card is also a great choice.
 It offers a generous welcome offer and rewards rate compared to other no annual fee cards.

-- Can boost your rewards rate as a Preferred Rewards member
+- Can boost your rewards rate by up to 75 percent as a Preferred Rewards member

 - Low introductory APR doesn’t apply to balance transfers